Linear Re-representation with regress()

 3. Go back and forth between spaces

-With the fitted bi_projector, projecting and
+With the fitted bi_projector, we can move freely between

 cat("Coefficients for signal 1:\n")